jakubtomsu/awesome-odin/README.md

 [Odin](https://odin-lang.org/) is a general-purpose programming language built for high-performance, modern systems and data-oriented programming.

+Star (⭐) means the resource is exceptionally good.

 > [!NOTE]
 > Some of the lists are based on the [Odin Libs Wiki Page](https://github.com/odin-lang/Odin/wiki/Odin-Libs)